 - Supplement any other streams you can manage to establish

-Depending on the size of your social security, pensions, or part-time work streams, the number of $240,000 multiples will vary.
-The rule itself won’t vary; the $1,000 Bucks-a-Month rule is a rule that is constant.
+Depending on the size of your income from Social Security, pension, or part-time work, the number of $240,000 multiples will vary.
+The rule itself won’t vary; the 1,000 Bucks-a-Month rule is a rule that is constant.
 For every $1,000 you want each month in retirement, it’s imperative you save at least $240,000.

-- Income investing is a way to generate consistent cash flow from your liquid investments.
+Income investing is a way to generate consistent cash flow from your liquid investments.
 It comes from three places: dividends, interest, and distributions.
-If your cash flow number is already close to 4 percent, then we are already near the 5 percent number we are looking for.
+If you have enough savings so that your cash flow allows you to withdraw 4 percent, then you're close to attaining a 5 percent withdrawal rate.

-Discussing the 4 percent rule; a long standing financial planning rule of thumb as well.
-This rule was first introduced by William Bengen, a financial planner who declared that retirees could deduct 4 percent from their portfolio every year (in addition to adjusting up for inflation) and not run out of money for at least 30 years.
+The 1,000 Bucks-a-Month Rule is a variation of the 4 percent rule, which has been a financial planning rule of thumb for many years.
+The 4 percent rule was first introduced by William Bengen, a financial planner who declared that retirees could deduct 4 percent from their portfolio every year (in addition to adjusting up for inflation) and not run out of money for at least 30 years.
 Analysts and academics verified Bengen’s data and supported his assertion.
 He said that retirees who had a mix of 60 percent stocks and 40 percent bonds, and lived on 4 percent or so each year, would never have to worry about running out of money.

-The $1,000 Bucks-a-Month Rule is a guide to use as you are accumulating assets (increments of $240,000), and a guide to carry you into your retirement years.
-To re-cap: For every $1,000 bucks per month you have to have at your disposal in retirement, you need to have $240,000 saved.
-This easy-to-follow bit of wisdom can help you remember that you are saving money so that it can one day replace the income stream you will lose when you stop working.
+To recap: For every 1,000 bucks per month in income in retirement, you need to have $240,000 saved.
+This easy-to-follow bit of wisdom can help you remember that you're saving money so that one day it can replace the income stream you will lose when you stop working.